TryUnfurl

 LinkedIn caches previews for a long time.
 This is the most frequent cause of "I updated the page but LinkedIn still shows the old preview."
 You must use the Post Inspector (below) to force a refresh.

 LinkedIn's crawler does not execute JavaScript.
-If your og: tags are injected by client-side JavaScript (React, Vue, Angular), LinkedIn will never read them.
-The tags must be present in the raw HTML response from the server.
+If your og: tags are injected by client-side JavaScript, LinkedIn will never read them.
+Tags must be present in the raw HTML response from the server.

 The image URL must return a 200 response without authentication.
-Test it in a private browser window.
+Test it in a private browser window with no cookies.

 LinkedIn will attempt to infer a title from <title> if og:title is absent, but the result is inconsistent.
-Always set og:title explicitly.
+Always set og:title and og:description explicitly.

-1. Check and update your Open Graph tags:
+1. Check and update your Open Graph tags — set all four core tags in the HTML <head>:

 <meta property="og:title" content="Your Page Title" />